-The ability to manage DMS documents during their lifecycle is critical.
+The ability to manage documents during their lifecycle is critical.
 Viewing the entire history of all operations being done is one of the most important moves.
-This will allow you to see who read the DMS document, made improvements, downloaded the attachment, and so on.
+This will allow you to see who read the document, made improvements, downloaded the attachment, and so on.

-When working with large amounts of information, you would need to upload large amounts of data or update properties in batches inside the EDMS database, and performing this process in a single mode is time-consuming and productivity-killing, which is why you must ensure that the paperless edms software provides:
+When working with large amounts of information, you would need to upload large amounts of data or update properties in batches, and performing this process in a single-mode is time-consuming and productivity-killing, which is why you must ensure that the paperless EDMS provides:

 - Import data into Excel, where you can define the data and attachment location all at once.

 - To automatically gather information, keep an eye on a certain directory of your network drives.

 - Use Excel to update the data for a collection of files, then import the spreadsheet back into the system.

-Digital collaboration is a must in any organization especially during and after the COVID19 pandemic where employees are required to work from home.
-Among the top features is the ability for employees to share information (internally & externally) and handling advanced collaboration functionalities as detailed below
+Digital collaboration is a must in any organization, especially during and after the COVID19 pandemic where employees are required to work from home.
+Among the top document management system features is the ability for employees to share information (internally & externally) and handle advanced collaboration functionalities as detailed below

 - Share: The ability to share information easily with different stakeholders such as other employees, vendors, subcontractors, and clients.

-- Comments: The ability to add simple comments, tagging other users, and receive notifications.
+- Comments: The ability to add simple comments, tag other users, and receive notifications.

-- Real-time collaboration & annotation: The ability to collaborate in real-time, add text, images, stamps, and digital signature.
-Some vendors have integrated the top annotation tools to provide a complete annotation & collaboration experience supporting most well-known file types.
+- Real-time collaboration & annotation: The ability to collaborate in real-time, and add text, images, stamps, and electronic signatures.
+Some vendors have integrated the top annotation tools to provide a complete annotation & collaboration experience supporting the most well-known file types.